 5B-0 Leaders guide and support personal and collective actions that use relevant evidence and available research to make fair and ethical decisions.

-Example Indicators:
+Indicators:

 5B-1 Consider and evaluate the potential moral and legal consequences of decisions.

 5B-2 Review multiple measures of data and research on effective teaching and learning, leadership, management practices, equity and other pertinent areas to inform decision-making.